ivan-guerra/programmador.com/content/posts/dotfile-mgmt-with-gnu-stow.md

 showToc: false
 ---

-Until just about a year ago, I would manage my dotfiles manually.
-That is, I maintained a GitHub repo[^1] with all my dotfiles so that I could gain the benefits of a VCS, but, whenever I upgraded my machine, I would manually go and place my dotfiles in the right spots in my home directory.
-Definitely not the way to go when you have a nontrivial amount of configs and there's sometimes years between config reinstallations...

-Now I had tried a couple of tools/scripts in the past to help with config management.
-The tools I had experimented with were either overly complicated for the simple task at hand and/or required a million dependencies to get installed.
+Do you have a bunch of dotfiles?
+Do you maintain a GitHub repo[^1] with all your dotfiles?
+Whenever you upgrade your machine, do you find yourself manually placing the dotfiles in the right spots in your home directory?
+If you answered yes to these questions, read on.

 ## Enter GNU Stow

-About a year ago while lurking on HackerNews[^2], I came across a comment that mentioned GNU Stow[^3] for dotfile management.
-I took the plunge and decided to try yet another dotfile management tool.
-I do not regret my decision.

-Stow had all the makings of a varsity athlete[^4]:
+GNU Stow[^2] is a dotfile management utility.
+Stow has all the makings of a varsity athlete[^3]:

 * Stow is small (a 32KB Perl script).
 * Stow is simple to use with a solid manpage.
 * Stow doesn't get in the way of version controlling dotfiles.

 Real world Stow usage is pretty simple and best explained with an example.
 Imagine you had your i3wm and Bash configurations stored in your home directory.
 The layout might look something like this:

 ```text
 home/